-The proliferation of residential parks in recent years points to success in achieving these aims.
-Further evidence is provided by the incursion into the industry of large and often multinational corporations obviously attracted to invest in residential parks given the very high returns provided coupled with the legislative protections afforded by the Act.
+The proliferation of residential parks in recent years point to the success of these aims as evidenced by the following chart: Further evidence is provided by the incursion into the industry of large and often multi-national corporations obviously attracted to invest in residential parks given the very high returns provided coupled with the legislative protections afforded by the Act.
 These protections include no loss of income due to un-occupancy, guaranteed increased income year on year and a legislative framework that provides them with a dominant position over home owners.